 Me: Guys, you won’t believe this but I watched cricket for 6 hours when I was in Ghana

 Me: Ya, I am alright.
 Why?

 Guys: (Pouring more beer into my mug) Why so long?
-Was the cricket beautiful?
+Was cricket beautiful?

-Me: Yes (now I getting to look puzzled)
+Me: Yes (now I get to look puzzled)

 Guys: (Pouring more beer into my mug and looking at each other)

-After couple drinks of beer later, I realised what they were talking about.
-I told them that I was talking about cricket the game, not the cricket the insect!
-Only then the guys looked relaxed.
+After a couple of drinks of beer later, I realised what they were talking about.
+I told them that I was talking about cricket the game, not cricket the insect!
+Only then the guys started to look a bit more relaxed.